 This architecture allows centralised consolidation of storage resources at block and file levels, while provisioning and management happen at a single place with a storage controller.

-In contrast, hyper-converged infrastructure comprises servers armed with direct-attached storage (DAS), so there are no separate storage switches or SAN connected to hosts.
+In contrast, hyper-converged infrastructure comprises servers armed with direct-attached storage (DAS), so there are no separate storage switches or SANs connected to hosts.
 Having said that, many HCI products can present themselves as storage to other servers.

 Shared storage benefits